 I said that the writers and artists should study science but they may ask, where will we find these scientific works to study?
 In our country not everything is prepared and ready to hand.
-Many things are prepared, well or with mistakes, others must be studied and written, must be studied even while preparing your novel.
+Many things are prepared, well or with mistakes, others have to be studied and written, have to be studied even while preparing your novel.
 There are many facts and documents in existence, not only of our National Liberation War and the construction of socialism but also of pre-Liberation times.
-However, these must be searched out, studied and exploited by all, and not by the method of fantasy, but scientifically.
-You must not say lightly, 'I have experienced these things, so I know them and do not need to refer to the documents', or 'My grandmother told me these things as we sat around the fireplace and I can write about the life of our people in the past from my own imagination'.
+However, these have to be searched out, studied and exploited by all, and not by the method of fantasy, but scientifically.
+You must not say lightly, "I have experienced these things, so I know them and do not need to refer to the documents", or "My grandmother told me these things as we sat around the fire-place and I can write about the life of our people in the past from my own imagination".